 Finding sales qualified leads is a crucial component to generating more sales and revenue for your company.

-Even if you current website is already creating several leads on a daily basis, they aren’t worth much if these prospects haven’t expressed interest in purchasing your product or service.
+Even if your current website is already creating several leads on a daily basis, they aren’t worth much if these prospects haven’t expressed interest in purchasing your product or service.

 Unqualified leads that don’t fit your company’s criteria are a waste of money, time and resources for your marketing and sales team.
-To improve lead conversion and strengthen your company’s sales pipeline, leads must be properly analyzed to see if they’re worth pursing.
-The marketers at Valve+Meter Performance Marketing explain what lead qualification is and the lead generation services they offer.
+To improve lead conversion and strengthen your company’s sales pipeline, leads must be properly analyzed to see if they’re worth pursuing.
+The marketers at Valve+Meter Performance Marketing explain what lead qualification is and the lead generation services that we offer.

 What Is Lead Qualification?

 Lead qualification is the process of determining whether a prospective client matches up with your ideal customer profile (ICP) and what the likelihood is that they will make a purchase with your company and become a long-term customer.

 In order for your company’s sales and marketing teams to determine who is a qualified lead, they must first gather as many insights and data as they can about the prospect.
 Prospective customers pop up from several different mediums, including social media, email subscriptions, or visits to your site.
 But not all of them are necessarily qualified.

 If an initial analysis indicates they could be a qualified lead, the next step in the lead qualification process is a call from one of your company’s sales representatives, who can glean useful information from the prospect, including what their company’s needs are, their budget and their timeline.
 This will give the sales rep enough information to determine whether the prospect or company is worth the time and investment, or if it’s time to look at another prospect.